 Diversity and The Marshall Project

 The Marshall Project is committed to building and maintaining a diverse workforce, and not only because our name is a tribute to a hero of equal justice.
 We best serve our audience by bringing a variety of experiences and vantage points to bear on the issues we cover.
 We regard diversity as integral to our overall responsibility, which is to produce the best possible journalism about the U.S. criminal justice system, with its disproportionate impacts on communities of color.
-Read our annual diversity report.
+Read our most recent annual diversity report.

 Inquiries can be addressed to firstname.lastname@example.org or mailed to: